CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 3. What should be stored in each Task object?
 4. How should we handle initialization of the task list?
 5. How should we handle modifications to the task list?
-6. How should the split the work amoung our members?
+6. How should we split the work amoung our members?
 7. How should we divide the functionality of the editable TaskList in terms of JavaScript files?
 8. Consider one or more TaskList objects.
 9. How do we deal with the user refreshing the page?